JoseB91/LigasEcApp/README.md

 Given the customer doesn't have connectivity
   And the cache is empty
  When the customer requests to see the teams
- Then the app should display an error message // TODO: Review
+ Then the app should display an error message

 Given the customer doesn't have connectivity
   And there's a cached version of the teams